mRcSchwering/magic-soup/README.md

 ```

 This simulation relies on [PyTorch](https://pytorch.org/).
-You can move almost all calculations to a GPU.
+To increase performance you can move calculations to a GPU.
+In this case you should setup PyTorch first before installing MagicSoup.
 To setup pytorch correctly for your GPU see [Get Started (pytorch.org)](https://pytorch.org/get-started/locally/).

 ### Example